HimesGroup/pargasite/README.md

 Notes:
 - the raster layers accessible in the R package are not cropped to fit the United States, and instead are in the shape of a rectangle covering the region
-- Units of measurement are displayed in the shiny app once a pollutant is selected.
+- units of measurement are displayed in the shiny app once a pollutant is selected.
 In the package, use getUnits() to display a list of the units.